Group close to India's ruling party seeks change in patent act after pro-Monsanto court verdict

-MUMBAI (Reuters) - A nationalist group close to Indian Prime Minister Narendra Modi’s party said on Tuesday it would seek a legislative amendment to the rules governing patents, after the country’s top court ruled in favor of Monsanto’s cotton seed patent.
+MUMBAI, Jan 8 (Reuters) - A nationalist group close to Indian Prime Minister Narendra Modi’s party said on Tuesday it would seek a legislative amendment to the rules governing patents, after the country’s top court ruled in favour of Monsanto’s cotton seed patent.

-The Supreme Court allowed Monsanto to claim patents on its genetically modified cotton seeds in the world’s biggest producer of the fiber, overturning a decision of a lower court.
+The Supreme Court allowed Monsanto to claim patents on its genetically modified cotton seeds in the world’s biggest producer of the fibre, overturning a decision of a lower court.

 “There is a need for the government to look into this whole issue and make an amendment in the law forbidding these companies from charging a patent amount,” Ashwani Mahajan, National Co-Convener of Swadeshi Jagaran Manch, told Reuters.